raheelrjunaid/hashnode-blog-backup/clladxtg3000d09ju0occc6j7.md

     * It's fun looking at the side mirrors instead of pressing `d-pad left` and `d-pad right` to rotate the in-game camera.

+### Other accessories

+1. Handbrake (normally used for drifting)

+2. Wheelbase display (for gauges and whatnot)

+3. Shifter

+4. Handbrake

+5. Bumpers (the cheaper motion rig alternative)

 ## Games

 This part isn't too important, so long as everything is compatible, you can have a fun time.
 That being said, some sims are geared toward specific demographics.